SEKOIA-IO/documentation/_shared_content/automate/library/fortigate-firewalls.md

 # Fortigate Firewalls

 Fortigate is a firewall appliance from [Fortinet](http://www.fortinet.com/) with anti-spam and anti-virus features.
-Initially distributed as a physical, rack-mounted product, Fortigate can now be installed as a virtual appliance that could run on virtualization platforms such as VMware vSphere
+Initially distributed as a physical, rack-mounted product, Fortigate can now be installed as a virtual appliance that could run on virtualization platforms such as VMware vSphere.

+With the Fortigate module, you'll be able to:

+- Add an IP in the Address list of a Fortigate FW: [Post Fortigate IP Address](#post-fortigate-ip-address)
+- Add a FQDN in the Address list of a Fortigate FW: [Post Fortigate FQDN Address](#post-fortigate-fqdn-address)
+- Create a Group with an Address member: [Post Fortigate Address Group](#post-fortigate-address-group)

 ## Configuration